giatruc1702/-Google-Data-Analytics-Case-Study-Bellabeat/README.md

 I will use Fitness Tracker data to analyze and identify trends, which can be downloaded from [Fitness Tracker](https://www.kaggle.com/datasets/arashnic/fitbit).
 This Kaggle data set contains a personal fitness tracker from Fitbit users.
 These eligible Fitbit users consented to the submission of personal tracker data, including minute-level output for physical activity, heart rate, and sleep monitoring.
 It includes information about daily activity, steps, and heart rate that can be used to explore users’ habits.
 ## Process Data
-* Tools I choose in this stage: Excel for checking duplicate data.
-SQL for merging data.
+* Tools I choose in this stage: BigQuery for checking duplicate data and merging data.

 * Purpose for analysis: Understand the relationship between Calories and Activity.

 * Files I use: dailyActivity_merged and dailyCalories_merged

 ### Data Cleaning
-SQL Query: [Data Cleaning]
+SQL Query:

 ```ruby
 -- first thing we want to do is create a clone table.
 In case something happens, we still have the data